Transport & Driving

 - a MOT test certificate, Goods Vehicle or Passenger Service Vehicle (PSV) test, if applicable

-Buying, Leasing, and Renting in Britain
+Buying, Leasing, and Renting a Car in Britain

-Used cars are easy to find by going through classified ads in the local or regional paper as well as on countless online marketplaces.
+Used cars are also easy to find by going through classified ads in the local or regional paper as well as on countless online marketplaces.
 However, if you buy a used car, you also have to take care of the registration yourself or sign a registration form together with the dealer.
 Furthermore, you may risk becoming the victim of fraud.
 To avoid being ripped off, go through the DVLA’s official checklist before actually buying the car.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.